eli97/CrystalClearWebsite/README.md

 3. Commit your changes: git commit -am 'Added feature'
 4. Push to the branch: git push origin new-feature
 5. Submit a pull request

+## User Manual:

+How to run/deploy:

+The website is hosted on Bluehost web service, so it is a matter of logging into the admin account on bluehost.<br />
+You may view the site here: [CrystalClearPoolService](https://crystalclearwestsac.com/) <br />

+In order to deploy follow these steps: <br />
+'Advanced'->'File Manager'->'public_html'->'Upload'

+Select 'Overwrite' then carry over project files needed to deploy/update for the website.

 ## Prototype:
 ![](/ProtoTypeImages/HomePage.png)
 ![](/ProtoTypeImages/ServicesPage.png)